Table of Contents

 Adopt a Low-FODMAP Diet

-The low-FODMAP diet, or the IBS diet, is 75% effective at reducing IBS symptoms (14).
+The low-FODMAP diet, or the IBS diet, is 75% effective at reducing IBS symptoms.

 What are FODMAPs?
 FODMAPs are a group of short-chain carbohydrates that aren’t absorbed properly in the gut, which can trigger symptoms in people with IBS.
-FODMAPs are found naturally in many foods.
+FODMAPs are found naturally in many foods, so it’s worth finding out what foods are high in FODMAPs when you suffer from IBS so that you know what to avoid.

-Many foods are high in FODMAPs: For example, garlic, onion, lactose, wheat, shallots, leeks, asparagus, mango, apples, beans, high-fructose corn syrup, honey, cashews, and pistachios.
+Many common foods are high in FODMAPs, including garlic, onions, milk, wheat, shallots, leeks, asparagus, mangoes, apples, beans, high-fructose corn syrup, honey, cashews, and pistachios.

-The FODMAP diet is a 3-step diet that includes an elimination, reintroduction, and personalization phase.
-So, women can help pinpoint specific FODMAPs which worsen IBS symptoms.
+The FODMAP diet is a 3-step eating plan that includes an elimination, reintroduction, and personalization phase.
+By following this structure, you can pinpoint specific foods that worsen your IBS symptoms.

 Decrease Stress

-Stress and increased cortisol worsen IBS symptoms.
-Additionally, increased cortisol can increase estrogen, further worsening IBS symptoms (5).
+Stress and the resulting increased cortisol worsen IBS symptoms.
+What’s more, increased cortisol can also increase estrogen, making the triggers even more intense.

-There are many ways to remedy stress and boost mental health.
+There are many ways to remedy stress and boost overall health.
 For example:

 - Going on walks